Murray Hill, Manhattan: Initial development

-John Murray and his wife Hannah Lindley had four kids.
-After John Murray's death in 1808, Hannah Lindley and their kids moved into Inclenberg.
+John Murray and his wife Hannah Lindley had four children.
+After John Murray's death in 1808, Hannah Lindley and their children moved into Inclenberg.
 Two of their children, Mary and Hannah, did not marry and instead lived in apartments that were specifically created for them at the estate.
 In the winter of 1808 during the embargo that closed New York Harbor, a work relief program kept out-of-work dock workers busy reducing the height of Murray Hill.
 Between twenty and forty feet were sliced off its summit and used for fill.
 Around that time, the area was subdivided into a regular street grid with the enactment of the Commissioners' Plan of 1811.
 Under the plan, what is now Third Avenue was opened between 1815 and 1821.

 John Murray's children confirmed title to the land in 1816, and Mary and Hannah Murray were given the responsibility of renting out the Murray farm.
 In 1818, they ran advertisements for the farm, which was only 3.5 mi from the developed portions of Manhattan.
 A fire destroyed Inclenberg in 1835 and the lots were split up.
 The route of the Eastern Post Road from 23rd to 31st Street was closed in April 1844, and the section of the road from 31st to 42nd Street was closed in June 1848.